-X Student Wellbeing and Mental Health
+11. Student Wellbeing and Mental Health

 At Sreenidhi, Student wellbeing and mental health is given paramount importance.
+The school counsellor is committed to fostering a safe and supportive environment for students.
+Students seeking emotional support are treated in a non judgmental and empathetic manner.

-The student counselor is part of the Student Support and Wellbeing Team.
-Student well being refers to the promotion and maintenance of effective learning, positive mental health, good physical health, and the social wellbeing of students within the School care.
+The school counselor is part of the Student Support, Student Safeguarding Committee and Wellbeing Team.
+The school actively promotes student well-being through programs that support effective learning, strong social connections, positive mental and physical health.
 Referral to Emotional Counseling services are provided for students in the below ways:

-• Personal issues - Direct walk -ins

-• Referral by parents or Teachers.
+- Personal issues Direct walk -ins - Referral by parents or Teachers.